trufflesuite/trufflesuite.com/public/docs/getting_started/compile.md

 $ truffle compile
 ```

 Truffle will compile only the contracts that have been changed since the last compile, to reduce any unnecessarily compilation.
-If you'd like to override this behavior, run the above command with the `--compile-all` option.
+If you'd like to override this behavior, run the above command with the `--all` option.

 # Convention